 Shall request that the non-AP HE STA include the HE Operation element of neighboring HE APs in order to help determine the BSS Color information of the neighboring APs

-non-AP HE STA that performs spatial reuse operation shall respond to a Beacon request from its associated AP with a Beacon report as described in 11.11 (Radio measurement procedures).Modify as described below
+non-AP HE STA that performs spatial reuse operation shall respond to a Beacon request from its associated AP with a Beacon report as described in 11.11 (Radio measurement procedures).

+11ax Editor: Modify subclause 3.2 Definitions specific to IEEE 802.11 as described below

 3.2 Definitions specific to IEEE 802.11

-overlapping basic service set (OBSS) packet detect (PD) spatial reuse (SR) opportunity: A time period that starts when a STA regards an OBSS PPDU as not received at all under OBSS PD SR conditions, and that ends at the end of the TXOP that the STA gains once its backoff reaches zero. overlapping basic service set (OBSS) packet detect (PD) spatial reuse (SR) physical layer (PHY) pro-tocol data unit (PPDU): a PPDU that is transmitted during a spatial reuse opportunity that was determined using the OBSS PD threshold.
+overlapping basic service set (OBSS) packet detect (PD) spatial reuse (SR) transmit power restriction period: A time period that starts when a station (STA) regards an OBSS physical layer (PHY) protocol data unit (PPDU) as not received at all under OBSS PD SR conditions, and that ends at the end of the transmission opportunity (TXOP) that the STA gains once its backoff reaches zero.

+(#17077)

+spatial reuse group (SRG): A group of basic service set (BSS) identified by their BSS colors or partial basic service set identifiers (BSSIDs) for overlapping basic service set packet detect (OBSS_PD)-based spatial reuse operation with SRG OBSS PD level. (#17001)

 SPATIAL_REUSE

-The contents of the Spatial Reuse field are carried in the TXVECTOR parameter SPATIAL_REUSE for an HE PPDU indicating spatial reuse information (See 27.9.3 (SRP-based spatial reuse operation)).
+The contents of the Spatial Reuse field are carried in the TXVECTOR parameter SPATIAL_REUSE for an HE PPDU indicating spatial reuse information.
+Subclauses 27.9.2 (OBSS PD-based spatial reuse operation) and 27.9.3 (SRP-based spatial reuse operation) describe the behavior of STAs upon reception of an HE PPDU with different SPATIAL_REUSE values.
+This subclause describes the conditions for a STA to set the SPATIAL_REUSE parameter to its different values.

 For a PPDU with a value of HE_TB for the TXVECTOR parameter FORMAT, the SPATIAL_REUSE parameter contains an array of four values.
 The first value in the array is the SPATIAL_REUSE parameter that applies to the lowest frequency 20 MHz subband, the second value in the array applies to the second lowest frequency 20 MHz subband, the third value in the array applies to the third lowest frequency 20 MHz subband and the fourth value in the array applies to the highest frequency 20 MHz subband if(#15401) the CH_BANDWIDTH parameter has the value of CBW20, CBW40 or CBW80.
 The first value in the array applies to the lowest frequency 40 MHz subband, the second value in the array applies to the second lowest frequency 40 MHz subband, the third value in the array applies to the third lowest frequency 40 MHz subband and the fourth value in the array applies to the highest frequency 40 MHz subband if(#15402) the CH_BANDWIDTH parameter has the value of CBW160 or CBW80+80.
 If(#15403) the SPATIAL_REUSE parameter is an array, each value in the array shall individually conform to the rules in this subclause.